SwiftWeekly/swiftweekly.github.io/CONTRIBUTING.md

 ## ⚙️ Setup and process

-1. Add yourself to [`_data/authors.yml`](https://github.com/SwiftWeekly/swiftweekly.github.io/blob/master/_data/authors.yml).
+1. Add yourself to [`_data/authors.yml`](https://github.com/SwiftWeekly/swiftweekly.github.io/blob/master/_data/authors.yml), if you haven't already.
 Please provide:
     - A username to reference for the site
     - Your name
     - GitHub username